08BitPixels/Flappy-Taco/README.md

 ==== FLAPPY TACO ====

-Its Flappy Bird - with a tasty twist!
+Its Flappy Bird... with a tasty twist...

 - [LEFT MOUSE BUTTON] to jump upwards
 - Jump through the Forks to progress